-A deadly viral infection known as Adenovirus Hemorrhagic Disease (AHD) was confirmed in late August of 2017 in a mule deer herd east of Goldendale in Klickitat County and in June 2021 in the San Juan Islands, and in August 2022 in Goldendale in Klickitat County.
+A deadly viral infection known as Adenovirus Hemorrhagic Disease (AHD) was confirmed in late August of 2017 in a mule deer herd east of Goldendale in Klickitat County, in June 2021 in the San Juan Islands, and in August 2022 in Goldendale in Klickitat County.

 This type of AHD is specific to deer and is not uncommon in other states, including Oregon, where the latest outbreak was reported near The Dalles in the Spring of 2017.

 Adenoviruses belong to a small group of viruses that can infect a variety of animals, both wild and domestic.
 AHD in deer was first identified in California in 1994.
 It has been common enough in California and other western states that it likely has afflicted Washington deer in the past, but was first documented in 2017.

 AHD specific to deer does not pose a risk to livestock, pets, or people – from contact or by consuming the meat.
 However, the use of disposable gloves is always recommended for handling any wildlife carcass.

 Signs of deer with AHD include rapid or open-mouth breathing, foaming or drooling at the mouth, diarrhea (sometimes bloody), weakness, and emaciation.
 Most of the dead deer reported in Washington were fawns, which is common with AHD.